 "I'd like to be one.
 I love learning things.

 She turns to her companion, "I never know which bus to take.
-I took the wrong one once and had run to catch the right one."
+Once I took the wrong one, and I had to run to catch the right one."

 Same driver as before.